-- Going forward, CARE Ratings expects the restaurant and food service industry to register a growth of about 10.4% CAGR for the next 5 years between 2018 and 2022 to reach Rs 5.5 trillion by 2022. - The growth will be supported by long term healthy demand outlook backed by higher disposable income, favorable demographics and rising aspirations of the burgeoning middle class, increasing internet penetration, increasing number of women joining the workforce, increasing focus on health and wellness, technological advancements, and growing urbanization - With the surge in investments in the online food ordering business, the industry is expected to witness substantial growth and operations of large segment of the unorganized market are expected to get streamlined into organized market - Also, in the years to come, premium dining and QSRs are expected to expand their presence in multiple non-metro towns across country.
+- Going forward, CARE Ratings expects the restaurant and food service industry to register a growth of about 10.3% CAGR for the next 5 years between FY19 and FY24 to reach Rs 6.7 trillion by FY24.
+However, the industry is expected to witness headwinds in the short to medium term with the outbreak of covid-19. - The growth will be supported by long term healthy demand outlook backed by higher disposable income, favorable demographics and rising aspirations of the burgeoning middle class, increasing internet penetration, increasing number of women joining the workforce, increasing focus on health and wellness, technological advancements, and growing urbanization - With the surge in investments in the online food ordering business, the industry is expected to witness substantial growth and operations of large segment of the unorganized market are expected to get streamlined into organized market - Also, in the years to come, premium dining and QSRs are expected to expand their presence in multiple non-metro towns across country.